Award-winning publications that flow through the landscape of peoples' lives

 ‘The Greta’: A major exhibition in 2016

-A series of talks and guided walks along the Greta by author Keith Richardson are also planned to coincide with the exhibition and it is the intention to make this very much a ‘community’ show as the book is as much about the town and people of Keswick as the river itself.
+A series of talks by author Keith Richardson coincided with the exhibition with the intention to make it very much a ‘community’ show as the book is as much about the town and people of Keswick as the river itself.

 “It is inconceivable to think of Keswick without the Greta.
 It is a most beautiful and endlessly fascinating stretch of the water that has not only flowed through the landscape for thousands of years but also through the landscape of peoples’ lives.”